Madeleine George: Books

 George is the author of two young-adult novels, Looks (2008) and The Difference Between You and Me (2012), both published by Viking Press.
-Publishers Weekly described The Difference Between You and Me as "a frank and funny account of opposites attracting [that] provides remarkable insight into teenage romance."
+Publishers Weekly called The Difference Between You and Me "a frank and funny account of opposites attracting [that] provides remarkable insight into teenage romance."
 It was a Kirkus Best Teen Book of 2012, a selection of the Junior Library Guild, and an ALA Rainbow List selection.

 Television

-George currently works as a writer and executive story editor on the Hulu comedy series Only Murders in the Building.
+George works as a writer and executive story editor on the Hulu comedy series Only Murders in the Building.

 Bard Prison Initiative

 George is a Fellow for Curriculum and Program Development at the Bard Prison Initiative at Bard College.
-Previously she was site director of the Bard Prison Initiative campus at Bayview Correctional Facility in Manhattan, from 2006 until it closed in 2012 following Hurricane Sandy.
+She was site director of the Bard Prison Initiative campus at Bayview Correctional Facility in Manhattan from 2006 until it closed in 2012 after Hurricane Sandy.

 Personal life

 George is married to the playwright Lisa Kron.